Vote-by-Mail (formerly Absentee Voting)

 - The voter’s signature (if the request is written).

-If an immediate family member or legal guardian is requesting an absentee ballot for you, the following additional information must be provided:
+If an immediate family member or legal guardian is requesting a vote-by-mail ballot for you, the following additional information must be provided:

 - The requestor’s address;